mui/material-ui/docs/data/joy/tools/default-theme-viewer.md

 ## Typography

-Joy UI provides 13 built-in typography levels.
+Joy UI provides 13 built-in typography levels that can be accessed from `theme.typography.{level}`.
 You can hover on each row to see the preview.

 {{"demo": "TypographyThemeViewer.js"}}